skillrecordings/egghead-next/README.md

 ## 2. Vercel & Develoment Environment Variables

-Before you cRun the following commands to connect the development environment to Vercel
+Before you run the following commands to connect the development environment to Vercel

 `vercel login` will prompt you to login and verify `vercel link` will ask you to choose the `eggheadio` organization and the `egghead-io-nextjs` project.